Decurity/abi-decompiler/README.md

 ```
  % ./sig-bruteforcer 2e1a7d4d solnames.txt 4 5
 Started thread from: 0
-Started thread from: 431
-Started thread from: 862
+Started thread from: 432
-Started thread from: 1293
+Started thread from: 864
-Started thread from: 1724
+Started thread from: 1296
 FOUND => withdraw(uint256)
 ```

+### TODO
+Implement a generalized brute force for different data types and sizes and the arrays.

-## Usage
+## [DEPRECATED] Usage

 Arguments:
 ```